With these milestones, we are paving

 JP Morgan Chase awarded Catalyst Miami funding to build a learning network for place-based change organizations in 2015.

 Gretchen Beesing began her first year as CEO by implementing a new strategic plan and vision for the organization.
-Daniella, who left Catalyst Miami to run for office, won her race on August 26th, 2014.
+Founder Daniella Levine Cava, who left Catalyst Miami to run for office, won her race on August 26th, 2014.
 Daniella now serves as the Miami-Dade County Commissioner for District 8.

 Catalyst Miami launched several innovative programs in 2014, including Step Up Miami and Step Up Kids, Lending Circles, and Ways 2 Wealth.